Cyber Security Salary and Job Opportunities

 Cybersecurity and Network Engineering, AS

-An associate’s degree sets a solid foundation in cyber security and its peripheral topics to prepare you for a degree or any other certification.
+An associate degree sets a solid foundation in cybersecurity and its peripheral topics to prepare you for a degree or certification.
 You can also take Microsoft MCP, Microsoft Technology Associate (MTA) Security Fundamentals, CCNA Cyber Ops, and the CompTIA A+ exams and apply for entry-level positions in the security industry.

 Cybersecurity and Network Engineering, BS

 Learn about systems, mobile and network forensics, Windows and Linux security, incident response, evolving threats, and the use of security tools with a degree at NEIT.
-Upon graduation, you can take internationally recognized exams like the CompTIA Security +, CCNA, and MCSA.
+Upon graduation, you will be eligible to take internationally recognized exams like the CompTIA Security +, CCNA, and MCSA exams.

 Cybersecurity Defense, MS